Dual Momentum, Sortino Ratio And Portfolio Management Software

 Most of the other variables pictured in the Main Menu are linked to managing more complicated portfolios.

-The multi-period look-back option called the "Covid-19 Crash" rather well as the recommendation to move from U.S. Equities (VTI) into U.S. Treasuries (TLT) came on 2/26/2020.
+The multi-period look-back option called the "COVID-19 Crash" rather well as the recommendation to move from U.S. Equities (VTI) into U.S. Treasuries (TLT) came on 2/26/2020.
 This call or recommendation helped the portfolio weather the first quarter of 2020 with a 76% return.
 See Sortino Ratio data below and look for Period 12.

 Dual Momentum Investment Quiver